erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Cloud9 provides a terminal, but I also wanted to play around with [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo/support?hl=en) ([with "open as window" enabled](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-send-Ctrl_W_Ctrl_N-or-Ctrl_T-to-the-terminal), so I can use ctrl-w and have more conventional alt-tab navigation).
 Here's what worked for me:

-1. Use the Cloud9 terminal to generate an SSH key pair manually (I named mine "chromebook" and omitted the passphrase): `ssh-keygen -t rsa -b 2048 -v`
+1. Use the Cloud9 terminal to generate an SSH key pair in your \~/.ssh dir (we can also use this key for github, bitbucket, etc; I use the default id_rsa name and omitted the passphrase): `ssh-keygen -t rsa -b 2048 -v`
-2. Enable read permissions on the private key: `chmod 400 chromebook`
+2. Enable read permissions on the private key: `chmod 400 id_rsa`
 3. Authorize the public key (Cloud9 also maintains a key there, so don't clobber the file):

-        echo "`cat chromebook.pub`" >> ~/.ssh/authorized_keys
+        echo "`cat id_rsa.pub`" >> ~/.ssh/authorized_keys

-4. Download both keys (chromebook and chromebook.pub) by control-clicking on the files in Cloud9's file tree and selecting "download"
+4. Download both keys (id_rsa and id_rsa.pub) by control-clicking on the files in Cloud9's file tree and selecting "download"
 5. Grab public DNS hostname from the EC2 console, eg ec2-51-88-231-95.us-west-2.compute.amazonaws.com (Note this changes every time the instance stops, eg via Cloud9 hibernation.)
 6. In Secure Shell, specify the Cloud9 user ("ec2-user") and hostname copied above, and import [both the public and private key](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Can-I-connect-using-a-public-key-pair-or-certificate).
-(The identity field should change from "default" to "chromebook".)
+(The identity field should change from "default" to "id_rsa".)

 It took me awhile to figure out how [paste text into Secure Shell](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-paste-text-to-the-terminal "Secure Shell paste docs"): two-finger tap.